 Impressions refer to the count of how many times your content was displayed to users.

 This metric vastly differs from reach, which only measures the number of people that have viewed your content.
-Impressions are not unique to one user, which means the same piece of content can be displayed to the same user multiple times.
+Impressions are not unique to one user, which means the same piece of content can be displayed to the same user multiple times or those who had duplicate views of your content.
 Also, impressions are counted even for those users who haven’t engaged with your content.

-So if you “see” a post shared by a page you follow (eg: Red Bull) in your Facebook newsfeed, which is then re-shared by two of your friends, it would count as “one” when you’re measuring Reach.
-On the other hand, it would count as three impressions because the content was shown to you from three different sources: one from the official page that posted the content, and two from your friends who shared it.
+So if you “see” a post shared by a page you follow (e.g.: Red Bull) in your Facebook newsfeed, which is then re-shared by two of your friends, it would count as “one” when you’re measuring Reach.
+On the other hand, it would count as three impressions because the total number of times the content was shown to you was from three different sources: one from the official page that posted the content, and two from your friends who shared it.

 Let’s understand this with an example.
 Say your cousin goes on a family holiday and posts pictures to their Facebook account.
 Which will then be displayed in their own newsfeed and will be shared with their friends/followers, including you.
 Whether you see the post or not, the “Impressions” will continue to be counted.
 But when you actually “see” it, only then will you be included in the “Reach” metric.